stephenpaynter/Ansible/roles.md

 >Good: user (for a role managing individual user accounts)
 >Avoid: users (unless the role deals with managing multiple users as a group)
 >```

+#### Check Mode And Debugging

+>Check mode is a powerful feature in Ansible that allows you to perform a dry run of your playbook or role without making any changes to the target system.
+>It enables you to verify the changes that would be applied before actually applying them.
+This is particularly useful for debugging and validating your role's tasks and configurations.
+>
+>We should be developing code that can be easily ran in 'Check Mode' within AAP, to do this we need to use Idempotent modules and only use shell as a last resort.
+>
+>#### Leveraging Debug Variables:
+Debug variables enable you to print specific values or information during playbook execution.
+They are particularly useful for troubleshooting and gaining insights into the state of variables and tasks at runtime.
+>The most commonly used debug module is debug, which allows you to output variable values or custom messages to the Ansible console.
+>
+>#### Benefits of Debug Variables:

+>#### Variable validation:
+>Debug variables provide a way to validate the values of variables at different stages of the playbook execution, ensuring that they have the expected values.
+Task debugging: By selectively printing variable values or custom messages, you can gain insights into the execution flow and troubleshoot issues within specific tasks.
+Conditional checks: Debug variables can help evaluate the conditionals in your playbook, allowing you to verify if certain tasks or actions are being executed as expected.
+>
+#### Debugging Techniques:
+>To leverage check mode and debug variables effectively, consider the following techniques:
+>a.
+Printing Variable Values:
+>Use debug variables to print the values of critical variables within tasks to ensure they have the expected values.
+This helps identify any inconsistencies or unexpected values that could lead to issues.
+>
+>c.
+Conditional Checks:
+>Debug variables are useful for evaluating conditionals within your playbook or role.
+By printing custom messages or variable values within conditionals, you can verify if the condition is being evaluated correctly.